web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 ### Tree shaking does not take effect?

-Builder will enable the tree shaking function of webpack by default during production construction.
+Rsbuild will enable the tree shaking function of webpack by default during production construction.
 Whether tree shaking can take effect depends on whether the business code can meet the tree shaking conditions of webpack.

 If you encounter the problem that tree shaking does not take effect, you can check whether the `sideEffects` configuration of the relevant npm package is correct.
 If you don't know what `sideEffects` is, or are interested in the principles behind tree shaking, you can read the following two documents: